3 Reasons Christianity and Politics Are Incompatible

 - “But, speaking the truth in love, may grow up in all things into Him who is the head—Christ” (Ephesians 4:15).

 - “Therefore, putting away lying, ‘Let each one of you speak truth with his neighbor,’ for we are members of one another” (Ephesians 4:25).

 We can’t control what our leaders do, but we can commit ourselves to this standard and always strive to be honest and truthful in what we say.
 For more insight into the topic of lying, read our article “Lying vs. Telling the Truth.”

 The alternative to politics

-A sad reality of our society is that in order to attain elected office, it seems one must engage in unchristian behavior.
-We have just shown two examples—but many more bad behaviors could be cited, such as outright lying, showing favoritism to those who support you or making promises you know you will not (and cannot) keep.
-The reality is that modern politics and Christianity are incompatible.
+A sad reality of our society is that in order to attain elected office, one must engage in unchristian behavior.
+We have just shown three examples—but many more could be cited.
+The reality is that modern politics and Christianity are entirely incompatible.
 This is one reason why Jesus said, “My kingdom is not of this world” (John 18:36).

 Because Jesus was uncompromising in His fidelity to truth and righteousness, He remained separate from the politics of His day.